rafaelcorro/lunium-framework/README.md

 │   │   ├── controller.php                  # → Is the base controller
 │   │   ├── database.php                    # → Provides functions to connect  from a MySQL database
 │   │   ├── model.php                       # → Is the base model
-│   │   ├── navbar.php                      # → Generate the menu dynamically.
+│   │   ├── navbar.php                      # → Generates the menu dynamically.
 │   │   ├── session.php                     # → Provides the functions of the sessions.
 │   │   └── view.php                        # → Is the base view
 │   ├── helpers/                            # → Helper functions